×

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "When looking for a place to live in Frankfurt, it is important to consider your budget, desired location, and the type of accommodation you are looking for.
 Start by researching the different neighborhoods in Frankfurt to find one that fits your needs.
 You can also search online for rental listings, or contact a local real estate agent for assistance.
 Additionally, there are many websites that offer listings of furnished apartments and rooms for rent in Frankfurt.
-Once you have narrowed down your search, you can visit the properties in person to get a better feel for the area and decide if it is the right fit for you," remarked one foreigner who made the move to Frankfurt.
+Once you have narrowed down your search, you can visit the properties in person to get a better feel for the area and decide if it is the right fit for you," remarked one member in Frankfurt.

 Get Quote